TRUE VIBE RECORDS

 True Vibe Records (TVR) Background

-True Vibe Records, based in Oakland, California, was founded in 2005 by owner Bill Jackson, who has had a burning passion to offer a new genre of music to the listening public.
-This music, called Jazz Funk Hip HoPoetry, consists of inspirational and conscious-raising spoken word, hip hop lyrics, and singing over upbeat jazz, funk, R & B, Caribbean, and hip hop instrumental beats and music.
-According to Jackson, the music is a potpourri of musical elements and influences designed to entertain, educate, enlighten, and inspire people.
+Internet record label True Vibe Records, based in Oakland, California, was founded by owner Bill Jackson, who has had a burning passion to offer a new genre of music to the listening public.
+This music, called Jazz Funk Hip HoPoetry, consists of inspirational and conscious raising spoken word, hip hop lyrics, and singing over upbeat R & B, Funk, Blues, Caribbean, Latin Jazz instrumentation and hip hop beats.
+According to Jackson, this music is a potpourri of musical genres designed to entertain, educate, enlighten, and inspire people.

-True Vibe Records was an outgrowth of his background as a musician, educator for more than 20 years, and other life experiences.
+True Vibe Records is an outgrowth of his background as a musician, educator for over 20 years, and other life experiences.
 Jackson’s first musical training started at the early age of 7 when he took piano lessons, after which he played trumpet in public school concert and jazz bands.
-He later learned how to play bass guitar and played with a number of R & B and funk bands during his teen and early adult years in the San Francisco Bay Area.
+He later learned how to play bass guitar and played with a number of R & B and Funk bands during his teen and early adult years in the San Francisco Bay Area.

-His experience playing guitar bass in church and coordinating programs for assemblies as a public school teacher led to a profound interest in brining this new music to people.
-Being a proponent of higher education and cultural enrichment, Jackson had long been yearning to create this hybrid of music to uplift people, especially in the African-American community, and to help raise the level of consciousness to affect positive social change.
+His experience playing guitar bass in church and coordinating programs for assemblies as a public-school teacher led to a profound interest in bringing this new music to people.
+Being a proponent of higher education and cultural enrichment, Jackson had long been yearning to create this hybrid of music to uplift people, especially in the African-American community and to help raise the level of consciousness among all people to affect positive social change.

-Along with the variety of his life experiences, he also credits his educational background for shaping his approach to music.
-He holds a B.A.
-Degree in Journalism and Sociology from California State University, Los Angeles and an M.A.
-Degree in Education from the University of San Francisco.
-Upon graduating from college at CSU-LA, he worked at a staff writer for weekly newspapers in Compton and South Central Los Angeles over a two-year period.
+Along with his musical background and the variety of his life experiences, he also credits his educational background for shaping his approach to music.
+Bill Jackson holds a B.A.
+Degree in Journalism and Sociology from California State University, Los Angeles, a M.A.
+Degree in Education from the University of San Francisco, and a California teaching credential in English and Social Science.
+Right after graduating from college at CSU-LA, he worked at a staff writer for two weekly newspapers in Compton and South Central Los Angeles over a two-year period.

 Track Listing: